This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

-In Nevada, the in number of deaths related to asbestos exposure that occurred between 1999 and 2013 was over 1,000.
-Because the state is mostly rural, it has not seen numbers as high as some other states, but people have still suffered because of asbestos exposure on the job, in casinos and older buildings, and because of contaminated vermiculite from a mine in Montana that was processed in Nevada.
+Nevada mesothelioma lawyers help asbestos exposure victims seek justice.
+In Nevada, the number of deaths related to asbestos exposure between 1999 and 2017 numbered nearly 2,000.
+Nevada has not seen as many asbestos deaths as other states, but people have still suffered because of asbestos exposure on the job, in casinos and older buildings, and because of contaminated vermiculite.Get Financial Help Now

 Tainted Vermiculite and Asbestos Exposure

-In Nevada, the vermiculite from Libby went to at least three different manufacturing companies using it to make drywall.
-Workers at U.S. Gypsum Company, Pabco Gypsum/Johns Manville, and Flintkote, were all put at risk of being exposed to asbestos on the job.
-Residents living nearby these facilities were also put at risk of exposure.
-The Environmental Protection Agency (EPA) visited each of the former drywall plants and found that the levels of asbestos were low enough to no longer pose a risk to residents in the area.
+Residents living near these facilities were also put at risk.
+The Environmental Protection Agency (EPA) visited each of the former drywall plants and found that the levels of asbestos were low enough not to pose a risk to residents.

 Construction, Tourism, and Asbestos

-The biggest industries in the state of Nevada, especially in recent decades, are tourism and construction.
-People visit to see the attractions and casinos in Las Vegas and Lake Tahoe, but the state has also been a popular place to live and new construction boomed in the 1990s and early 2000s.
-Along with new construction there has been a lot of renovation and remodeling of older homes and buildings, many of which contain asbestos.
-Anyone working in construction, from carpenters and contractors to electricians and plumbers, are at risk of being exposed to asbestos while working on these buildings and homes.
+The most prominent industries in Nevada, especially in recent decades, are tourism and construction.
+People visit the attractions and casinos in Las Vegas, Reno, and Lake Tahoe, but the Silver State is a popular place to live, and new construction boomed in the 1990s and early 2000s.

 Other Sites in Nevada with Asbestos